Century City Uber and Lyft Accident Attorney

 Yes.
 In California, a spouse of an injured party may make a claim for what is referred to legally as “Loss of Consortium” when their partner is injured by an Uber or Lyft driver.

 California Civil Jury Instruction No. 3920 states that when a spouse is harmed, their wife/husband may make a claim for the loss of their “companionship and services”, which includes “loss of love, companionship, comfort, care, assistance, protection, affection, society, moral support, sexual relations, and/or the ability to have children.”

-How can a Century City Uber/Lyft accident lawyer help me?
+How a Century City Uber/Lyft Accident Lawyer Can Help

 Receiving fair compensation for an Uber/Lyft accident isn’t easy.
 Rideshare companies make a profit when people give rides – not when they’re honoring accident claims by paying fair compensation.
 It can be hard to know where to even start to receive compensation.
 While you’re recovering from your injuries, a lawyer can handle the steps to make your claim.

 Lawyers for Uber and Lyft Accidents Near Century City

 The LA Century Law firm specializes in claims impacting individuals and families including Uber and Lyft claims.
 We are experienced lawyers handling a variety of car accident claims.
 We have collected millions of dollars in settlements and verdicts for our clients.